-Educational Evaluations
+Educational Evaluations in Los Angeles

-Serving Santa Monica and Greater Los Angeles |
+Serving Santa Monica and Los Angeles

 Offered Virtually to California Residents

-Undiagnosed learning disorders hold you back.
+Undiagnosed learning disorders can hold you (or your child) back.

 Do you struggle to do tasks that others find easy?
 It’s not an intelligence issue.
 It’s an undiagnosed neurological (learning) disorder.